pingcap/docs-cn/sql-statements/sql-statement-rename-user.md

 # RENAME USER

-`RANAME USER` is used to rename an existing user.
+`RENAME USER` is used to rename an existing user.

 ## Synopsis